 - Recovery Road – benzodiazpines

-What I’ve observed is that if one starts a carefully thought out program of supplementation BEFORE they get sick from withdrawal it goes a long way in supporting good health.
-In fact, if one is able the best thing to do is clean up diet and nutrition before one starts withdrawing.
+What I’ve observed is that if one starts a carefully thought out dietary approach to healing BEFORE they get sick from withdrawal it goes a long way in supporting good health.
+In fact, if one is able the best thing to do is clean up diet and nutrition and start making significant lifestyle changes before one starts withdrawing.
 In these cases it seems less reactivity to supplements, food etc happens, at least some of the time, but not always.
 One must be aware of developing sensitivities as they can cause problems.
-“Vacations” from supplements are a good idea from time to time.
+“Vacations” from supplements are a good idea from time to time too.

 If you’ve already begun to withdraw it’s important to be VERY careful when adding supplements as people can certainly react to all sorts of things.
 Getting professional help or help from others who have done this is really quite necessary if you’ve not used supplements before.
 Caution is always warranted.
 The flip side of this is there are people who recommend supplements for mental health concerns that can be very risky especially during withdrawal.
 It’s very common for alternative doctors to do this prescribing sometimes.
 One must learn adequate discrimination as most of these doctors have never seen someone in acute withdrawal.